-Comment Document No. Commenter Comment Response High-Level Radioactive Waste Contamination.
+Table A.2.
+Public Comments with Responses (Continued) Comment Document No. Commenter Comment Response High-Level Radioactive Waste Contamination.
 While uranium is radioactive and dangerous, much more serious contamination of the site occurred as the Department of Energy, in an astonishingly imprudent move, brought in what they termed "recycled uranium" and ran it through the gaseous diffusion uranium enrichment facility for many years.
-The Department also used the terms "processed recycled uranium", "processed recycled feed materials", "special nuclear material" and "reactor returns" to describe this material which is officially termed reprocessed high-level radioactive waste.
-This waste is the irradiated (used) fuel rods of nuclear reactors.
-Reprocessed high-level radioactive waste from various sources came into Portsmouth and two other gaseous diffusion facilities at Oak Ridge, TN and Paducah, KY from as early as 1953 to as late as 1976, contaminating the entirety of the gaseous diffusion process buildings at these sites with technetium as well as transuranics and their decay elements.
-In turn, high-level radioactive waste contamination would have been transferred along with the DUF6 into cylinders that have been run through the conversion process, as well as cylinders that are currently stored on the site.
+The Department also used the terms "processed recycled uranium", "processed recycled feed materials", "special nuclear material" and "reactor returns" to describe this material which is officially termed reprocessed nign-level radioactive waste.
+This waste is the irradiated (used) wasta from various sources come into Portsmouth and two other assecus diffusion facilities at Oak Ridge TN and Paducah KV from as early as 1953 to as late as 1976 contaminating the entirety of the gaseous diffusion process buildings at these sites with technetium as well as transuranics and their decay elements In turn high-level radioactive waste contamination would have been transferred along with the DUF6 into cylinders that have been run through the conversion process, as well as cylinders that are currently stored on the site.
 That means that the DUF6 conversion plant and likely much of the site are also contaminated with these more highly radioactive elements.
 The Department has indicated that much of this higher-radioactivity contamination is contained in the "heels" - heels being what remains in a cylinder after its DUF6 has been converted.
 At this time, we are unsure of the composition or the disposition of these heels.
 Transuranics are some of the deadliest entities on earth and even a tiny particle has the ability to cause illness and death.
 Testing of all parts of the site for these elements is critical, but has not been proposed by the Department.
 We consider this to be a serious public health issue.
 Waste was incinerated at PORTS up until the 1970s.
-This would have spread radioactive contamination as well, reinforcing the need for testing of all areas at the site. need for testing of all areas at the site.
+This would have spread radioactive contamination as well reinforcing the need for testing of all areas at the site.